 Mars Science Laboratory (MSL) Mars Hand Lens Imager (MAHLI)

-The Mars Science Laboratory (MSL) Mars Hand Lens Imager (MAHLI) will acquire color close-up images of rocks and surface materials at the MSL landing site at a range of spatial scales with resolution as high as 13.9 micrometers per pixel.
+The Mars Science Laboratory (MSL) Mars Hand Lens Imager (MAHLI) acquires color close-up images of rocks and surface materials in Gale Crater at a range of spatial scales with resolution as high as 13.9 micrometers per pixel.

 Launch: 26 November 2011 |